LATAM CLOSE-No deals priced in the LatAm primary market

-NEW YORK, April 4 (IFR) - No deals priced in LatAm primary market on Monday.
+NEW YORK, April 6 (IFR) - No deals priced in the LatAm primary market on

 Here is a snapshot of LatAm sovereign credit spreads: